marcosconsuegra/Monetary-Economics/README.md

 ---

 ## 📌 Overview
-This repository contains the complete set of lecture slides for courses in Monetary Economics.
+This repository contains the complete set of lecture slides for lectures on Monetary Economics based on the book "Monetary Economics and Policy: A Foundation for Modern Currency Systems" by *Pierpaolo Benigno*.
 We are making the **LaTeX source code** public to allow instructors and students to adapt, edit, and reorganize the material for their own educational use.

 ## 🛠 Technical Requirements
 To compile the slides and ensure all content renders correctly, you must download the entire folder structure.
 The project depends on the following components: